Imperial Russian Army: Introduction of conscription

-1760s
+1760s–1790s

-The history of the Russian Army in this era was linked to the name of Russian General Alexander Suvorov, considered to be one of the few great generals in history who never lost a battle.
+The history of the Russian Army in this era was principally linked to the name of Russian General Alexander Suvorov, considered to be one of the few great generals in history who never lost a battle.

 From 1777 to 1783 Suvorov served in the Crimea and in the Caucasus, becoming a lieutenant-general in 1780, and general of infantry in 1783, on the conclusion of his work there.
 From 1787 to 1791 he again fought the Turks during the Russo-Turkish War of 1787–1792 and won many victories.
 Suvorov's leadership also played a key role in a Russian victory over the Poles during the Kościuszko Uprising.

 Imperial Russian Army in 1805

 As a major European power, Russia could not escape the wars involving Revolutionary France and the First French Empire, but as an adversary to Napoleon, the leadership of the new emperor, Alexander I of Russia (r.
 1801–1825), who came to the throne as the result of his father's assassination (in which he was rumoured to be implicated) became crucial.

 The Russian Army in 1805 had many characteristics of Ancien Régime organization: there was no permanent formation above the regimental level, senior officers were largely recruited from aristocratic circles, and the Russian soldier, in line with 18th-century practice, was regularly beaten and punished to instill discipline.
 Furthermore, many lower-level officers were poorly trained and had difficulty getting their men to perform the sometimes complex manoeuvres required in a battle.
 Nevertheless, the Russians did have a fine artillery arm manned by soldiers trained in academies and who would regularly fight hard to prevent their pieces from falling into enemy hands.

 Both the Russians and Austrians met a decisive military defeat at the hands of Napoleon during the Battle of Austerlitz in 1805.